things-nyc/bridge/README.md

 ## Modem and Modem Setup

-LoRaWAN modems generally have significatn stored state.
+LoRaWAN modems generally have significant stored state.
 During startup, `bridge` queries the state of the modem and tries to ensure that it's in the proper state:

 | Desired state | Action taken to enforce |
 |---------------|-------------------------|